ktosiu/engineer_notebook/raspbian.md

 More info can be found [here](http://www.raspberrypi.org/documentation/configuration/config-txt.md).

-## Determine Kernel version and upgrad
+## Determine Kernel version and upgrade

 You can determine the current linux kernel version by: